 Already available on the high street

-Only organisations with recognised research programmes and a clear commitment to research that will benefit patients will be considered; private individuals will not be able to access the data.
+Applicants will only be considered if they represent organisations with recognised research programmes and a clear commitment to patient benefit.
+Private individuals are not able to access INSIGHT data.

 Safe projects: Is this use of the data appropriate?

 Safe people: Can the users be trusted to use it in an appropriate manner?

 Safe settings: Does the access facility limit unauthorised use?

 Safe data: Is there a disclosure risk in the data itself?

 Consideration of the Five Safes is central to the way INSIGHT works.
 These principles have been reviewed independently by the Research Ethics Committee on behalf of the NHS.